Concept for multi ethnic business team

 Searching for the first clients for your startup accounting business might seem like finding a needle in a haystack (or, for you Harry Potter fans, like finding a Horcrux in the Room of Requirement).
 In reality, however, it can actually be pretty simple, thanks to powerful apps and social media marketing.
 Or, you might have better luck finding your first ten accounting clients the old-fashioned way, via face-to-face interaction.
 Better still, why not combine both types of marketing to find those first customers?

-If you’re looking to start or grow your accounting firm in 2023, I’d like to share some of my favorite ways to find your initial accounting clients and start building your business.
+If you’re looking to start or grow your accounting firm, I’d like to share some of my favorite ways to find your initial accounting clients and start building your business.

 Ask Friends and Family for Referrals